MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 <details>
 <summary>Share best practices for customer app rollout and activation</summary>

-Strategic developers, who are part of the invite-only Teams engineering’s build-with partner program, get access to several time- and market-tested best practices.
+Strategic developers, who are part of the invite-only Teams engineering’s build-with partner program, get access to several time-tested and market-tested best practices.
 It helps to drive faster adoption of your collaborative app in customers.

 Remember to upskill using the Teams admin-facing public documentation sections [Third-party apps in Microsoft Teams](/microsoftteams/overview-third-party-apps) and [Admin controls to govern apps](/microsoftteams/customize-apps) to aid during app rollout, activation, and governance.